tu-annguyen/gi-undergrad-intern/README.md

 what level a certain task is.

-Then, push all the parent (first-level) tasks onto a priority queue ordered by shortest time first.
+Then, push all the parent (first-level) tasks onto a priority queue ordered by longest time first.

 Iterate through the priority queue.
 For each task t, create a sublist of tasks with a CPU cost of the complement of t's